SpaceIgniter/My-Asus-ROG-Ally-Z1e/Custom-Performance-Config.json-README.md

 | scaling_filter                  | Bilinear → FSR              | The Clarity Fix: Uses AMD’s FidelityFX Super Resolution to keep the image crisp even when undocked.                                                         |
 | start_no_ui &amp; fullscreen    | OFF → ON                    | The Handheld Fix: Launches the game as a console experience; no mouse or keyboard required to start playing.                                                |

 This configuration transitions Ryujinx from a generic 'Desktop PC' emulator into a console-like experience specifically tuned for the ROG Ally’s RDNA3 GPU and 120Hz VRR display.
-It prioritizes background shader building and frame-pacing stability over standard compatibility defaults.
+It prioritises background shader building and frame-pacing stability over standard compatibility defaults.